CyberShadow/Digger/README.md

 - `digger` - entry point and command-line UI
 - `digger-web` - web interface, works by launching `digger` sub-processes
 - `common` - helpers shared by `digger` and `digger-web`

+### Remarks

+##### Wine

+Digger should work fine under Wine.
+For 64-bit builds, you must first run `winetricks vcrun2013`.
+Digger cannot do this automatically as this must be done from outside Wine.